 When is the 2020 Bitcoin halving?

-However, keep in mind that the date of the halving is not decided by the normal calendar, but by the number of blocks that have been mined.
+However, keep in mind that the date of Bitcoin’s reward reduction is not decided by the normal calendar, but by the number of blocks that have been mined.
+It will happen as soon as 210,000 blocks have been mined after the reward reduction in 2016.

 If difficulty drops a few times then the halving may happen a few weeks later.